- Trade topics

 On the basis of notifications by Member States pursuant to the regulation, the Commission publishes an up-to-date list of screening laws in the EU.

 Consult the list of screening mechanisms notified by Member States

 The regulation requires the Commission to submit a report on the implementation of the regulation to the European Parliament and to the Council on a yearly basis.

-The Commission’s first Report on the Screening of Foreign Direct Investments into the Union was adopted on 23 November 2021.
+The Commission’s second Report on the Screening of Foreign Direct Investments into the Union was adopted on 1 September 2022.
 The report includes:

 - figures and trends for FDI into the EU;

 - an assessment of the EU cooperation mechanism on FDI screening in 2021.

 The report also has a Staff Working Document with more economic data on foreign investments as well as additional details on the legislative developments in all Member States.

 Group of experts on screening foreign direct investment

 The Commission in 2017 established a group of experts from Member States.
 The objective of the group is to discuss issues relating to investment screening, share best practices and lessons learned, and exchange views on trends and issues of common concern relating to foreign investments.
 Pursuant to Article 12 of the new regulation, the group may also discuss systemic issues relating to the implementation of the regulation.